iRustom/RV32IC-Simulator/README.md

 Our code mainly used the following functions:
 #### instDecExec:
 The 32-bit instruction word was passed to this function.
 All relevant word fields are extracted and used to differentiate instructions; then, the instruction is printed in the correct format.
 A function is called for each instruction to execute its functionality on the registers/memory.
+In more detail, the function extracts parts of the instruction word to identify the type and which exact function it is; a series of if and case statements are used to decode the instruction word to figure out which specific instruction to execute.
+When a particular instruction is decoded, it is printed out using the correct mnemonics, registers, and immediate values in hex; these parameters are also passed to a function specific to that instruction that executes it.

 #### decompress:
 The compressed instruction word is passed to this function; a conditional statement is used to check whether a given function is compressed based on the first 2 bits of the instruction to be extracted.